rancher/docs/content/rancher/v2.x/en/cluster-admin/tools/logging/fluentd/_index.md

 ## SSL Configuration

 If your Fluentd servers are using TLS, you need to select **Use TLS**.
+If you are using a self-signed certificate, provide the **CA Certificate PEM**.
 You can copy and paste the certificate or upload it using the **Read from a file** button.

-   - If you are using a self-signed certificate, provide the **CA Certificate PEM**.